On The Issues

 14. The Patriot Act harms civil liberties – Strongly Agree

-It is on record that Presidents have violated the rights of individuals with warrant less wiretaps.
-In thousands of cases, domestic surveillance was used to monitor and intimidate groups that do not pose a threat to our National Security.
-I would like to see the Patriot Act revised to prosecute authorities that do not receive a Warrant from a FISA judge, prior to wiretapping.
-Also, I do not believe that the TSA should exist.
-It is an unnecessary work force that slows air travel, ineffectively checks for explosives and violates civil liberties.
-Plain clothed military personnel could be used at Airports to monitor metal detectors and we can incorporate modern biometric analysis to scan for potential threats.
+It is on record that Presidents have violated the rights of individuals with warrantless wiretaps.
+In thousands of cases, domestic surveillance was used to monitor and intimidate groups that do not pose a threat to our national security.
+I would like to see the Patriot Act revised to prosecute authorities that do not receive a warrant from a judge as required by the Foreign Intelligence Surveillance Act prior to wiretapping.
+Also, I do not believe that the Transportation Security Administration should exist.
+It is an unnecessary work force that slows air travel, ineffectively checks for explosives, and violates civil liberties.
+Plain-clothed military personnel could be used at airports to monitor metal detectors and we can incorporate modern biometric analysis to scan for potential threats.

 15. Expand the armed forces – Oppose

-I would only consider this if our Nation were attacked directly.
-The volunteer military has proven to be an excellent size and specialized fighting force.
-The current budget for military is over $600 Billion per year.
-This will need to be brought down, if our Nation’s fiscal problems are going to be resolved.
+I would only consider this if our nation was attacked directly.
+The volunteer military has proven to be an excellent, specialized fighting force.
+The current budget for military is over $700 billion per year.
+This will need to be brought down if our nation’s fiscal problems are going to be resolved.

 16. Stricter limits on political campaign funds – Agree